 There are a lot of structures to learn in foot anatomy.
-Get started by looking at the different muscle groups within the foot with the videos below.
+Get started by looking at the different muscle groups within the foot with the learning materials below.

 Plantar interossei are innervated by two branches of tibial nerve; the medial three muscles are supplied by the deep branch of lateral plantar nerve (S2-S3) while the most lateral plantar interosseous muscle (of the 4th interosseous space) is supplied by the superficial branch of this nerve.

 The blood supply of the plantar interossei arises from the posterior tibial artery, via lateral plantar artery and its branches; deep plantar arch, plantar metatarsal and dorsal metatarsal arteries.